Toadoum/YouVersionBible-data-crawler-for-NMT/README.md

 ├── crawler.py           # Functions to crawl and merge Bible texts.
 ├── filtering.py         # Filtering functions and main integration code.
 ├── main.py              # Entry point to run the package.
+data/
-requirements.txt         # Lists all Python dependencies.
+├── filtered_bible.csv   # The output of the crawled and filtered Bible data. requirements.txt         # Lists all Python dependencies.
 README.md               # This file.
+.gitignore               # Ignores unnecessary files/folders in version control.
+LICENSE                 # Project's license file.
+            # This file.
 ```

 # License